 In addition to the above requirements, students who had earned a Bachelor of Engineering Technology (BET) degree from an IUT are required to take 24 credits of remedial courses for the BET degree to become equivalent to a Bachelor of Science degree in engineering.
-Additional 36 graduate credits are required to earn an MS degree.
+An additional 36 graduate credits are required to earn an MS degree.

-The programs and the number of credits required for graduation beyond a Bachelor degree are summarized below.
+The programs and the number of credits required for graduation beyond a bachelor's degree are summarized below.

-Minimum MS degree Requirements Undergraduate studies MS Degree Minimum Credits Requireme Credits Requirements Degree Credits Earned Thesis Option Non-Thesis Option Bachelor of Science 114 Credits 48 Credits 51 Credits Bachelor of Engineering 147Credits 15 Credits 18 Credits
+Minimum MS degree Requirements Undergradua ate studies MS Degree Minimum Credits Requirements Degree Credits Earned Thesis Option Non-Thesis Option Bachelor of Science 114 Credits 48 Credits 51 Credits Bachelor of Engineering 147Credits 15 Credits 18 Credits